The Death Match: Match against Flakelf on 6 August 1942

-Revenge match against Flakelf on 9 August 1942
+Rematch against Flakelf on 9 August 1942

 With 2000 spectators present, the teams met again three days later, in the later so-called "Death Match".
-The poster informed that Flakelf had a "strengthened" team but did not reveal any names.
+The poster informed that Flakelf had a "strengthened" team, but did not reveal any names.
 But it named 14 Start players, amongst them Lev Gundarev, Georgi Timofeyev and Olexander Tkachenko, who were Ukrainian policemen under German command.

 The final score was 5–3 in favour of Start.
 Only the first half of the match is documented: The Germans opened the score but Ivan Kuzmenko, and Makar Honcharenko scoring twice, made the score 3–1 at half time.
 After the match a German took a photograph of both teams, showing an apparently relaxed atmosphere.
 Some days later he offered a copy to former Lokomotiv player Volodymyr Balakin.
 This photograph was never published during Soviet times.

 Afterwards the winners drank a glass of self-made vodka and met at a party in the evening.